vllm-project/llm-compressor/examples/big_models_with_accelerate/README.md

 # Quantizing Big Models with HF Accelerate

-`llmcompressor` integrates with `accelerate` to support quantizing large models such as Llama 70B and 405B.
+`llmcompressor` integrates with `accelerate` to support quantizing large models such as Llama 70B and 405B, or quantizing any model with limited GPU resources.

 ## Overview